-You’ll be asked to let us know who you’ve been in contact with and where you’ve been in the two days before your symptoms started.
+You’ll be asked to let us know who you’ve been in contact with and where you’ve been up to 14 days before your symptoms started.
 A contact is someone you’ve been within 1 metre of for 1 minute or longer, or within 2 metres of for 15 minutes or longer.

 Contact tracers will usually call you from 02921 961133 or their number may be withheld.
 They will never ask you for any financial information, bank details, or passwords.

 It’s important you speak to them so we can stop coronavirus spreading.

 Support if you need to self-isolate

 If you need support during your self-isolation period, the contact tracer will refer you to your Local Authority who can help.
 You may be eligible for a £500 payment to help with any loss of earnings if you can’t work from home.
 Find information about the financial support that’s available.